 Keeping grew up in Woking, the town that inspired the hit song ‘Town Called Malice’ by the Jam.
-Despite the town’s arguably depressing legacy, as a Woking teenager Beth was inspired into music by singer-songwriters such as Delta Goodrem, John Mayer and Martyn Joseph.
+As a teenager Beth was inspired into music by singer-songwriters such as Delta Goodrem, John Mayer and Martyn Joseph.
 She started performing at Durham University open mic nights, and after graduation began busking on the streets of London and writing for other artists in the UK and abroad.

 Her first single No Hard Feelings came out of the time she spent recovering from an 8 month injury, which inspired her to write more authentically about life and identity.
 Shortly after its release the song won a PRS for Music GIGS Songwriting Prize